OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 conda activate obb
 ```

-## Install the OpenBB Terminal and SDK
+## Install the OpenBB Terminal and Platform

 Make sure to have completed all previous steps.
 If followed, there will be a virtual environment, named `obb`, and this environment is activated.

-Install the main package of Openbb SDK with `pip`, a package manager.
+Install the main package of Openbb Platform with `pip`, a package manager.

 ```shell
 pip install openbb --no-cache-dir
 ```

-This method provides access to the data aggregation and charting functions of the OpenBB SDK.
+This method provides access to the data aggregation and charting functions of the OpenBB Platform.
 It does not provide access to the advanced features that are provided by the Portfolio Optimization and Machine Learning toolkits.

 The toolkits can be installed individually with: